JulianKnodt/gfx-final-project/writeup.md

 #### Under what circumstances do we think it should work well?

-It does look kind of janky at certain angles and with certain models that don't have a high number of vertices but it appears pretty good in most circumstances.
+It does look a little off at certain angles and with certain models that don't have a high number of vertices.
+However, in most circumstances it creates a pretty picture.

 #### Why do we think it should work well under those circumstances?

-We can see it render and it looks fine.
-While this may not be a great objective measure, there is no better one.
-We hope that you try it out and evaluate for yourself.
+We mostly judge by eye as to whether or not our renderer works well.
+We have reference images from the papers cited above as well as numerous examples of ink wash painting available online for visual comparison.
+With these resources we are able to determine whether or not our renderer works well under various circumstances, and in general it does.

 ## Methodology
 #### What pieces had to be implemented to execute my approach?